syncfusion-content/xamarin-docs/Xamarin/Scheduler/monthview.md

  The `MonthInlineAppointmentTapped` is also applicable for AgendaView.

 ## InlineView Appearance
-You can customize the inline view with two ways,
+You can customize the inline view in two ways:
 * Using style
 * Using custom view